Drone Scholarships

 -UK Permanent Resident

--Demonstrate a passion to drive the RPAS industry forward
+-Demonstrate a passion to work in the RPAS industry

-Please find the full criteria for 2025 here.
+Please find the full criteria here.
 For those with disabilities please see the FAQ below.

 No. Anyone can apply!